krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     ```cpp title="array.cpp"
     /* Extend array length */
     int *extend(int *nums, int size, int enlarge) {
-        // Initialize an extended length array
+        // Initialize an array with extended length
         int *res = new int[size + enlarge];
         // Copy all elements from the original array to the new array
         for (int i = 0; i < size; i++) {